Jitender47/3.-Rooftops-masking-improved-/README.md

-## Rooftops masking in Google Maps Images
+## Rooftops detection in Google Maps Images

 __Dataset:__ Satellite Images of different areas in delhi